LandRegistry/land-registry-elements/README.md

 ## Todos

-- Re-enable clientside validation test suite - failing now that validatejs has been put in async mode?
 - Write more comprehensive test suite for the clientside validation checking that it matches the spec set out by gov uk
 - Re-think language switcher translations.
   - "Current language" hidden text should be in the language of the page at that point?